Brain tumors

 How common are brain tumors?

-The glioblastoma is the most common malignant primary brain tumor in adults and makes up about half of all CNS tumors.
+Glioblastomas are the most common malignant primary brain tumor in adults – two-thirds of people with a malignant CNS tumor have a glioblastoma.

 Is it possible to screen for brain tumors?

-A statutory brain tumor screening program doesn’t yet exist because malignant tumors are not very common.
+A statutory brain tumor screening program doesn’t yet exist.
+One reason for this is that malignant tumors are not very common.
+In addition, some brain tumors can grow quickly within just a few weeks.

-Exceptions apply to risk groups with hereditary tumor diseases (tumor syndromes) that make brain tumors more likely – with these it is a good idea to have regular check-ups using imaging procedures to screen for a brain tumor.
-One of the possible procedures is magnetic resonance imaging (MRI).
+Exceptions apply to risk groups with hereditary tumor diseases (tumor syndromes) that make brain tumors more likely – people who have these should have regular check-ups using imaging procedures to screen for a brain tumor.
+Magnetic resonance imaging (MRI) is generally used for this purpose.

 What tests are used to diagnose brain tumors?